Economic and Political Overview

 Current Political Context

 Switzerland's political and legal environment is widely based on consensus-building.
 For decades, the seven-seat Federal Council has been dominated by the same four main parties: the SVP, the Social Democrats, the FDP liberals and the CVP.
-In October 2023 voters have elected a new parliament for the 2023-2027 legislative period.
-Compared to the previous election, the People’s Party gained nine seats (for a total of 62) in the House of Representatives, the Social Democrats gained two (41) and the Centre Party gained one (29).
+In October 2023, voters elected a new parliament for the 2023-2027 legislative period.
+Compared to the previous election, the People’s Party gained nine seats (for a total of 62) in the House of Representatives, the Social Democrats gained two (41), and the Centre Party gained one (29).
 The Radical-Liberals obtained 28, the Greens 23, and the Liberal Greens 10.
 In the 46-seat Senate, the Centre Party and the Radical-Liberals have won the most seats.
+In 2025, Karin Keller-Sutter, a native of the St. Gallen canton, will be the president of the Swiss Confederation.
+Guy Parmelin will serve as the Federal Council's vice president in 2025.

 Main Political Parties